-This RFI release is now closed.
+The HISS RFP is now closed.

-This workshop will be run as part of the Department of Defence’s Operating in Chemical, Biological, Radiological and Nuclear (CBRN) Environments (OCE) STaR Shot.
+The RFP release was part of the Department of Defence’s Operating in Chemical, Biological, Radiological and Nuclear (CBRN) Environments (OCE) STaR Shot.
 It is one of the core future focused problems Defence and DSTG are prioritising as part of the More, Together Defence Science and Technology strategy – the sort of problem that can’t be solved alone or without significant advances in science, technology and research.
 DMTC and DSTG want to collaborate with industry and academia to solve this challenge.

 On 1 November DMTC hosted a webinar to provide further context and direction for industry and academia on the now closed Request for Proposals (RFP) which was released later that day.